NiLuJe/konsole-colors-solarized/README.md

 Installation
 ------------
-1. Copy the colorscheme files to ~/.kde4/share/apps/konsole/.
-On your system this may be ~/.kde/ instead of ~/.kde4/.
+1. Copy the colorscheme files to konsole's configuration directory (i.e. besides Shell.profile):
+   - On kde4 this may be ~/.kde4/share/apps/konsole/ (or may be ~/.kde/ instead of ~/.kde4/).
+   - On kde5, ~/.local/share/konsole/
-2. Open Konsole and select Settings -> Configure Profiles -> Edit Profile -> Appearance, then select either of the Solarized themes.
+2. Open Konsole and select Settings -> Manage Profiles -> Edit Profile -> Appearance, then select either of the Solarized themes.
-3. Click OK, then OK again, and the Solarized settings should have taken effect.
+3. Click OK, then close, and the Solarized settings should have taken effect.

 The Values
 ----------